Applications for Taught Postgraduate Programmes are accepted starting from 17 November 2015.

 Applicants whose entrance qualification is obtained from an institution where the medium of instruction is not English should also fulfill the following minimum English proficiency requirement:

-The Year 1 curriculum aspires to train students with ethical principles and foundations of social work practice, social work theories and practice skills in working with individual and families, groups and community, social welfare policies and social work research methods.
-For those students who are without a social sciences training background, they are required to study the course SS5115 Social Sciences Theories for Social Work.
-The Year 2 & 3 (part-time mode) curriculum strives to equip students to have the required professional supervised fieldwork training hours and the 100-hour Practicum-related learning workshops, plus the study of management and marketing in social welfare services, and legal knowledge for social workers, Integrative Social Work Seminar and elective courses in practice-related social work practice settings: Assessment and Interventions in Mental Health Counselling, Empowerment-oriented practice with Socially Disadvantaged Groups, Cognitive-Behavioural Interventions, Group Counselling and Therapy, Psychopathology, Negotiation and Mediation in Work, Counselling Children and Youth, Family-based Service and Family Practice, Domestic Violence: Prevention and Treatment, Counselling Older Adults.
+The programme aspires to train students with ethical principles and foundations of social work practice, social work values and professional ethics, theories and practice skills in working with individual and families, groups and community, social welfare policies, social welfare management, legal issues for the social worker and social work research methods.
+The curriculum of the year 2 of Full-time 2 years mode and the year 2 and year 3 of Part-time 3 years mode strives to equip students to have the required professional supervised fieldwork training hours and the 100-hour Practicum-related learning workshops, plus the study of Integrative Social Work Seminar and elective courses in practice-related social work practice settings: Assessment and Interventions in Mental Health Counselling, Empowerment-oriented practice with Socially Disadvantaged Groups, Cognitive-Behavioural Interventions, Group Counselling and Therapy, Psychopathology, Negotiation and Mediation in Work, Counselling Children and Youth, Working with Families in Transition, Domestic Violence: Prevention and Treatment, Counselling Older Adults.

 Student who (1) are non-social sciences graduates, or (2) have taken either psychology or sociology but not the other, are required to complete non-credit bearing Pre-semester Workshops SS5115 Social Sciences Theories for Social Work.
-These workshops are to be run in an intensive mode on Saturday within first five weeks of the semester.
+These workshops are to be run in an intensive mode on Saturday within first five weeks of the semester A of their first year of study.